 |

-Shepherd / Australian Cattle Dog/Blue Heeler / Mixed (short coat) : : Male : : Adult : : Medium Learn more about the Australian Cattle Dog/Blue Heeler.
+Shepherd / Australian Cattle Dog/Blue Heeler / Mixed (medium coat) : : Male : : Adult : : Medium Learn more about the Australian Cattle Dog/Blue Heeler.

 Our process begins with an application, found on our website, www.friendsofcampbellcounty.org.
 Once your application has been received, a volunteer will call the references you list and then will contact you.